fecaps-org/financial-control-api/README.md

 `repositoryAccessToken` in Terraform configurations.
 See more [here](https://github.com/settings/tokens)
 ---

-- Create `terraform.tfvars.dist` file and update it based on your needs:
+- Create `terraform.tfvars` file and update it based on your needs:

 ```bash
 $ cd infrastructure && \